justin-napolitano/current-time-script/project.md

 generatedAt: '2025-11-24T21:34:25.075Z'
 source: github-auto
 summary: >-
-  A simple Bash script that outputs the current date and time in ISO 8601 format, useful for logging and automation.
+  A Bash script that outputs the current date and time in ISO 8601 format, useful for logging and automation tasks.
 tags:
   - bash
   - unix